bcbi/bidss/theory/ehr.md

 ~~~
 <div class="home-box">
-"Research with EHR presents several challenges that should be considered:
+Research with EHR presents several challenges that should be considered:
 <ul>
     <li> Obtaining data
 <ul>
       <li> Access to <b>Personally Identifiable Information (PII)</b> is tightly regulated by federal law, industry standard, and institutional policy.
-      <li> Synthetic datasets such as [MIMIC-IV](https://physionet.org/content/mimiciv/2.0/) can be accessed more readily.
+      <li> Synthetic datasets such as <a href="https://physionet.org/content/mimiciv/2.0/">MIMIC-IV</a> have fewer restrictions on acccess.
 </ul>
     <li> Bias in data
 <ul>